S.E. Shires trombone review

 Do I recommend Shires trombones?
 YES!

-But – they have soooo many options, that you will need a quite big selection of parts at hand in order to find the perfect match for you.
+But – they have soooo many options, that you will need a pretty big selection of parts at hand in order to find the perfect match for you.

 “Standard” and vintage trombones vs. custom trombones

-Many old and standard pro horns (Bach, King, Conn, etc.) have a great sound and feel very nice to play.
-But my experience when switching to the custom / high-quality small trombone manufacturers is somewhat the same as going from a Ford Mondeo to a luxury line Mercedes.
-The Mondeo is great and does everything you need a car to do with ease, with plenty of space, power, and comfort.
-How could it possibly be much better?
+Many of the old go-to professional horns (like Bach, King, Conn, etc.) offer an excellent sound and a satisfying playing experience.
+However, my transition to custom or high-quality small trombone manufacturers elicited a feeling akin to moving from a Ford Mondeo to a luxurious Mercedes.
+The Mondeo is undeniably exceptional, effortlessly fulfilling all the necessary aspects of a car – roomy, powerful, and comfortable.
+At first glance, it might seem impossible for anything to be significantly better.
 But then you get into the luxury Mercedes, and realize that everything could be improved, and by quite a lot!

 That´s how I feel about custom trombones such as Shires, Schmelzer, Rath, and others.
 They add something to the feel and comfort of playing that I have not found in the “standard” horns.
 I like that.
 I have had the opportunity to try several of the smaller luxury brands on the same occasion, and for me, Shires was clearly a better fit than the rest of the bunch.
 But that´s my personal opinion.